ooRexx/ooRexx/platform/unix/macos/install/Readme_ooRexx_USB.txt

 - eject USB stick

+- eject ooRexx5 image

 (for safety reboot)

 PLEASE ALSO NOTE:
 ooRexx 5 can be installed anywhere, without any elevated rights, i.e. it is "sudo free" as long as it is installed where the user has R/W rights.

+On MacOS Mojave and beyond you may need to remove the extended quarantine attributes see the Readme_ooRexx.txt for details.